SandyShores73/Restormer/server/README.md

 `progress`, `stage`, and `debug_log` so existing installations gain the richer telemetry required by the new desktop dashboards.

+## Batch Processing & Model Selection

+- Each job can include up to 25 source images.
+The pipeline processes them in sequence, applying the chosen Restormer variant for the configured number of passes (1x–5x).
+- Outputs are written to an archive (`restormer_outputs.zip`) alongside a manifest of generated filenames so the client can present per-image status.
+- Job progress reflects batch advancement and pass completion, ensuring desktop telemetry stays in sync with long-running multi-image submissions.

 ## Managing the whitelist

 Create whitelist entries by inserting rows into the `alloweduser` table.
 For a